The Humpty Dance: Humpty Hump

 "The Humpty Dance" is Shock G's second song to feature his alter-ego "Humpty Hump," who debuted on "Doowutchyalike" which was Digital Underground's first video release in 1989.
 The character, which sports a buffoon persona, colorful clothes, and Groucho glasses, is sung by Shock G. A fictional biography was constructed for Humpty, the story being that Edward Ellington Humphrey III, former lead singer of "Smooth Eddie and the Humpers," had become a rapper after burning his nose in a kitchen accident with a deep-fryer.
 Because of the "accident", the character is seen wearing a large nose disguise.

 In popular culture

-The song was featured in the VH1 series I Love the '90s, and also on America's Best Dance Crew, where it was included in a dance routine performed by Super Cr3w.
-The song was also featured in Charlie's Angels.
-"Weird Al" Yankovic covered the song for the polka medley "Polka Your Eyes Out" from his 1992 album Off the Deep End.
-The song is also available for play in the 2004 karaoke video game Get On Da Mic for PlayStation 2.
-It was sampled by Justin Timberlake, Jimmy Fallon on Late Night with Jimmy Fallon, and by the Spice Girls on their debut album Spice as the track "If U Can't Dance".
-The song was also featured in the 2021 film Free Guy.

-In 1990, the song was used in the Season Three episode of the TV series Midnight Caller entitled "Sale Away: Part 2".
+A brief section of the song was performed by Justin Timberlake and Jimmy Fallon on Late Night with Jimmy Fallon in September 2010.

 Sampling "The Humpty Dance"

-"The Humpty Dance" is one of the most sampled songs recorded by a hip hop/rap artist, boasting over 100 usages in other songs.
-By 1993, less than three years after its release, it had already been sampled in over 20 popular songs, most of them utilizing its drum track.
-In fact, it was sampled so much that Digital Underground humorously devoted the song "The Humpty Dance Awards" from their album The Body-Hat Syndrome to the many recording artists who sampled the track.
+"The Humpty Dance" is one of the most sampled songs recorded by a hip hop/rap artist.
+Digital Underground humorously devoted the song "The Humpty Dance Awards" from their album The Body-Hat Syndrome to the many recording artists who sampled the track.
 Since then, dozens more artists have sampled the Humpty Dance song, from Ice Cube to Public Enemy.